imarrche/jwt-auth-example/README.md

 # JWT

-This is just an example of how JWT authorization could be implmented for REST API.
+This is just an example of how JWT authorization could be implemented for REST API.

 1. POST `api/v1/auth/sign-up` - for signing up.
 * email, username, first_name, second_name, password are required.